-$All - 10 \exp (each)$
+$All - 10 \exp(each) + Curve(each)$

 You must choose a specialty when you take this skill.
 You may take this skill multiple times, each time picking a new (or even the same) specialty.
 This skill allows a player to tap into resources that they may have acquired or that you have access to.
 This could be in the form of favors, a hired cohort or bodyguard, funding/support for things, information pertinent to a current situation, reports on findings related to your specialty, etc. Most of the time, this skill will allow you to utilize "off screen" resources to maintain story angles that cannot be replicated in the game.
 Players with the Resource skill may interact with the game world between events through "downtime actions" which allows them to focus on one specific project or task each month per use of the skill; it does not allow you to tackle immense projects or activities but instead a small piece each time.
-If you have an idea for a new Resources skill, contact a Herald with details and we can add it to the list.

 Resources are submitted via email to the Last Hope LARP staff and are required to be submitted by the 5th of the current month to impact that month.
 This includes Resource uses that you wish to have an impact on an upcoming event.
+In regards to factions, Resources can also be submitted via the Forums by replying to your faction's applicable monthly actions.
 The information revealed through Resources will be emailed back to you at the end of the month or it will be available to you at Check-In at the event for that month.
 An event may have limitations on what is available to you.